-Have you hit the gym a few times and now find yourself ready to take the next step in your climbing journey by purchasing your very own harness?
+Have you hit the gym a few times and now find yourself ready to take the next step in your climbing journey by purchasing your own harness?
 If so, read on!
-As a new climber, the process of hunting for gear can feel overwhelming and intimidating.
+As a new climber, hunting for gear can feel overwhelming and intimidating.
 In this article, we will walk through a few types of harnesses, how to properly fit a harness, and give tips on making sure you’re investing in the gear that’s best for you.

 Sport or Gym Harnesses

 Sport harnesses are the most basic style of climbing harnesses.
 Made to be minimal and lightweight, they lack some of the durability, comfort, and add-ons of other harnesses.
-The material and padding on sport harnesses tend to be thinner, offering less support and cushioning for your back, waist, and legs.
+The material and padding on sports harnesses tend to be thinner, offering less support and cushioning for your back, waist, and legs.
 Waistbands of sport harnesses will have either a single plate, automatic style buckle, or a two plate, double backing style buckle.
 Both types of buckles serve the same purpose.
 They’re just different equipment styles and therefore require other familiarities with the correct safety checks.
 The buckle’s ‘tail’ (the end of the material secured through and coming out from a buckle) is what you will use to adjust the tightness of your waistbelt and leg loops.
 Sport harnesses, however, often lack buckles for adjusting on leg loops, allowing a less personalized fit.

-The final difference between sport style and other harness types is the number of gear loops offered.
+The final difference between the sport style and other harness types is the number of gear loops offered.
 Gear loops are found around the sides and backs of harnesses and offer places to, as the name suggests, attach gear to your harness.
 Gear loops are essential for folks engaging in types of climbing in which you need to take up more gear with you to be able to complete a route, such as lead climbing.

 A sport harness may be just the thing for you if you are a more casual climber or looking for the cheapest end of the harness spectrum.